Types of Warranty: Everything You Need to Know

 A notable example of an express warranty would be: “All four tires last for 250,000 miles.”A verbal express warranty can also come in a simple form, such as a car salesman telling a potential customer, “I assure you that the engine will last at least 100,000 miles.”

 If a vehicle does not live up to such a claim, the buyer can go to the seller, although proving a warranty in this case would be hard because it was only in oral form.
 Other warranties can be stated in writing, but they may not resemble traditional warranties.
 For instance, a light bulb manufacturer noted the following on the packaging: “Bulb will last 10,000 hours.”
 The words “warranty” and “guaranteed” would not appear on certain prints, but the claim would still be an express warranty.
 You should also take note of statements such as “these tires last a lifetime.”
-Such a statement does not quality as an express warranty.
+Such a statement does not qualify as an express warranty.

 Most consumer purchases are covered by implied warranties for merchandise.
 This means that the product is guaranteed to work.
 For example, a vacuum cleaner does not generate sufficient suction to clean the average carpet and is in violation of the implied warranty.
 Another example is if you purchase a refrigerator that has an implied warranty stating that the fridge will work as intended.
 If the fridge does not cool properly, the manufacturer does not have an express warranty in place, but the implied warranty would still take effect.